kyrylo-sovailo/devtemplate/README.md

-Template repository for C++/Python/CMake/Doxygen/VS Code stack
+Template repository for C++/CMake stack

+This library is designed to do no work on its own, but instead to support and automate all major features like:
+ - Build process
+ - Installation and uninstallation
+ - Documentation
+ - man pages
+ - Python bindings
+ - Packaging for different distributions

 Do not forget to:
  1. Edit name and date in LICENSE.md